LucasDelvallet/Tableau-ization/README.md

 # Tableau-ization
-The main purpose of this project is to transform any source code into an stylized picture.
+The purpose of this project is to transform any source code into an stylized picture.

 Here's a few example of file transformed by our project: